SalinaYu/ASEwhat-happens-when/5-DNSresolution.md

 ![recursive DNS example](https://i.stack.imgur.com/ORZ2C.gif)

-The DNS answer is ultimately returned to the LDNS server and then the client.
+The DNS answer is ultimately returned to the LDNS server (and likely cached for the duration of the ttl) and then the client.

 _Demonstration Steps:_
 * Show Wireshark filer for DNS query